hashicorp/packer/website/source/docs/builders/cloudstack.html.md

     connect to the instance.
 Usually this will be the NAT address of your current location.
 Only required when `use_local_ip_address` is `false`.

--   `instance_name` (string) - The name of the instance.
-Defaults to "packer-UUID" where UUID is dynamically generated.

 -   `network` (string) - The name or ID of the network to connect the instance to.